SuleimanFarah/sunpy/GSOC/GSoC-2016-Ideas-Page.md

 *Difficulty:* Beginner

-*Astronomy knowledge needed:* Some knowledge of coronal emission processes
+*Astronomy knowledge needed:* Some knowledge of coronal emission processes would be beneficial

 *Programming skills:* Python.